Ters06/PNGDrawer/docs/genAI_compact_guide.md

 Defines an object's position.

 ### Placement Type: `absolute`
-Positions the top-left corner at exact coordinates.
 - **`type`**: `"absolute"`
 - **`x`**, **`y`** (integer): Coordinates from the top-left of the canvas.

 ### Placement Type: `relative`
-Positions an object relative to another.
 - **`type`**: `"relative"`
 - **`target_id`** (string): The `id` of the object to position against.
 - **`target_anchor`** (string): Anchor point on the target object.